AlexandreDiPiazza/Project-Papers/README.md

 <hr/>

 ## Concise description of each paper
+The pdf of each paper can be found above.
 ## SatelliteDetection
 This paper studies the detection of satellite tracks in images of the universe produced by a satellite.
 We use Deep Leaning to create synthetic data with a GAN.
 These images are then used to train a UNET for semantic